CDC Recommendations for the Laboratory-Based Detection of Chlamydia trachomatis and Neisseria gonorrhoeae - 2014

 New Estimates on Health and Economic Burden of STIs (March 2013) discusses the ongoing severe health and economic toll of sexually transmitted infections in the United States, and demonstrates an urgent need for prevention especially among young men and women.
 The Expert Commentary may be viewed here as a pdf.

 New Rapid Real-Time Assay for Chlamydia & Gonorrhea Screening (April 2013) discusses the Cepheid® GeneXpert CT/NG assay, FDA cleared in December 2012, that demonstrates excellent sensitivity and specificity, and could guide treatment decisions which may significantly improve chlamydia and gonorrhea control efforts.
-The Expert Commentary may be viewed here as a pdf.
+The Expert Commentary (by Charlotte Gaydos, MS, MPH, DrPH) may be viewed here as a pdf.

 Sexually transmitted diseases (STDs) remain a major public health challenge in the U.S., especially among women, who disproportionately bear the long-term consequences of STDs.

 For example, each year untreated STDs cause infertility in at least 24,000 women in the U.S., and untreated syphilis in pregnant women results in infant death in up to 40% of cases.
 Testing and treatment are keys to reducing disease and infertility associated with undiagnosed STDs.

 Why are women so severely affected by STDs?
 Here are 10 ways STDs impact women differently from men.

 Priority health-risk behaviors, which are behaviors that contribute to the leading causes of morbidity and mortality among youth and adults, often are established during childhood and adolescence, extend into adulthood, and are interrelated and preventable.